Farragut West station

+Metro rail station in Washington, D.C.

 Farragut West station is a Washington Metro station in Downtown Washington, D.C., United States.
 The side-platformed station was opened on July 1, 1977, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Providing service for the Blue, Orange and Silver Lines, the station is located just west of Farragut Square with two entrances on I Street at 17th and 18th Streets NW.

 While it is only a block away (across the square) from Farragut North on the Red Line, there is no direct connection between the two stations.
 WMATA originally planned to have a single Farragut station that would serve as an alternate transfer station to ease congestion that would develop in Metro Center.
 However, it would have been constructed using the cut and cover method, disrupting the square above.
 Therefore, this proposal was not favored and the two separate stations were built instead.
 As part of its long-term capital improvement plan dated September 12, 2002, Metro has proposed building an underground pedestrian tunnel connecting this station with Farragut North.
 On October 28, 2011, Metro announced its Farragut Crossing program, allowing riders using a SmarTrip card up to 30 minutes to transfer for free by foot between Farragut West and Farragut North stations.